emberjs/rfcs/text/0000-render-element-modifiers.md

 ### `{{will-destroy}}`

+This modifier is activated:

-This modifier runs immediately before the element is removed.
-It has the following timing semantics:
+1. immediately before the element is removed from the DOM.

+It has the following timing semantics when activated:

 * **Always**
   * called _after_ any child element's `{{will-destroy}}` modifiers